Accessibility Connections

 To add alternative text to the ALT tag of an image:

 Decorative images are those used for visual effect only (eye candy).
-Decorative images and images described elsewhere (for instance, in a caption or in the content of the slide) should have an empty ALT tag.
-PowerPoint will sometimes incorrectly fill in the image's ALT tag with the image's file name, so you will need to check this.
-Follow the instructions above.
-However, instead of adding alternative text to the Description field, add a single empty space.
+Decorative images and images described elsewhere (for instance, in a caption or in the content of the slide) should be marked as decorative by selecting the checkbox (Windows) or a toggle (mac) in the alt text panel on the right.
+Leave the text box empty.

 For more on which images need alternative text and how to write effective ALT text, see "Images: Alt Text."